aiven/devportal/docs/tools/cli/service/flink.rst

 ``avn service flink job get``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the definition of an existing Aiven for Apache Flink job.
+Retrieves the definition of an existing Aiven for Apache Flink® job.

 .. list-table::
   :header-rows: 1